ipfs-shipyard/discussify-styleguide/README.md

 $ npm run release
 ```

-Releases and publishes the package.
+Releases a new version of the package.
 Runs tests, lints and builds the project beforehand.
+If successful, you may publish the release to npm by running `$ npm publish`.

 This command uses [`standard-version`](https://github.com/conventional-changelog/standard-version) underneath.
 The version is automatically inferred from the [conventional commits](https://conventionalcommits.org/).